Evidence.com Privacy Level Statement

 Data Retention, Restitution, and Deletion

 Customer Data retention periods are defined by Customer within its internal retention policies and procedures.
 Customers have the ability to establish its retention policies within the Evidence.com Service.
 Therefore, Customer's control the retention and deletion of its Content within the Evidence.com Service.
 The Evidence.com system can automate weekly messages summarizing upcoming agency-wide deletions to all customer Evidence.com Administrators.
 All Customer users will receive a weekly message regarding evidence uploaded within their user account to protect against accidental deletions.
-Files can be recovered up to 7 days after being queued for deletion.
-After the 7 day grace period, Customer Data is deleted by the Evidence.com Service and is unrecoverable by any party.
+Files can be recovered by Customers up to 7 days after being queued for deletion.
+After the 7 day grace period, deletion of Customer Data is initiated by the Evidence.com Service.
+Data deletion processing may occur asynchronously across storage systems and data centers.
+During data deletion processing, Customer Data will not be recovered by any party.

 As outlined herein, CSP is committed to maintaining compliance with relevant security and privacy standards to ensure the continued security, availability, integrity, confidentiality, and privacy of the Evidence.com Service and Customer Data stored within.

-In addition to the security efforts outlined herein, CSP will maintain its ISO/IEC 27001:2013 certification or comparable certification for the Evidence.com Service.
-Upon request, Customers may review the certificate issued in relation to CSP’s ISO 27001 certification.
+In addition to the security efforts outlined herein, CSP will maintain its ISO/IEC 27001:2013 certification or comparable assurances for the Evidence.com Service.
+Customers may review the certificate issued in relation to CSP’s ISO 27001 certification on Axon's Website.

 CSP will maintain, during the term of the MSPA, a cyber-insurance policy and will furnish certificates of insurance upon request.